sylvainbx/rust-book-fr/FRENCH/src/ch03-02-data-types.md

 <!--
 Here, `i32` is the type of each element.
-After the semicolon, the number `5` indicates the element contains five items.
+After the semicolon, the number `5` indicates the array contains five elements.
 -->

 Ici, `i32` est le type de chaque élément.
 Après le point-virgule, le nombre `5`